tharrrk/find-fstab/README.md

 Not tested.
 You may try this or undelete if the filesystem supports such operation.
 No guarantee, of course.
 It depends on a number of conditions.

-MODIFY PARAMETERS
+MODIFYING RECOVERY PARAMETERS

 You can set few environmental variables (upper case) to change the default behavior.
 Take a look at the script file.
 Explanation is there.
-You have to know part of the CONTENTS, preferably the header of the file.
+- You have to know part of the CONTENTS, preferably the header of the file.
-Adjust RBS (read block size) to fit a whole file in or use dd to retrieve the contents later.
+- Adjust RBS (read block size) to fit a whole file in or use dd to retrieve the contents later.
-Try specifying FILE as /{mount_point}/{original_filename} if you removed the containing directories.
+- Try specifying FILE as /{mount_point}/{original_filename} if you removed the containing directories.
-Discovered blocks are saved to the directory specified in DUMPFS.
-So setting DUMPFS to the same device you are searching through is really stupid and may create loops.
+- Discovered blocks are saved to the directory specified in DUMPFS so setting DUMPFS to the same device you are searching through is really stupid and may create loops.
 Mount a tmpfs somewhere if you have no other permanent device and copy files later.

 BEST PRACTICES

 - If you do some stupid thing, remount your filesystem readonly.
 Immediately.
 - Then (export variables and) execute the one-liner.
-- *** BACKUP YOUR IMPORTANT FILES BEFORE DOING STUPID THINGS!
-LOL. ***
+- *_BACKUP YOUR IMPORTANT FILES BEFORE DOING STUPID THINGS!
+LOL._*

-EXAMPLES

-[1]
-You accidentally run echo "something" > /etc/fstab instead of echo "something" >> /etc/fstab.
-Well you can use /proc/mounts or /etc/mtab but it may contain mounts you don't need to have in fstab.
-Or the nice UUID becomes /dev/sdXY.
-Or anything else.

-[2]
-You can use it for different files:
-  - CONTENTS='#!/bin/bash' or CONTENTS='#!/usr/bin/env bash' may find you your overwritten bash script (note the header)
-  - CONTENTS='%PDF-' can find you "over-printed" PDFs
-  - CONTENTS='JFIF' or CONTENTS='Exif' may find your deleted holiday photos.
-  - CONTENTS=$'\x89PNG' can find your deleted PNG images and so on.

-[3]
-You find what you were looking for but it's truncated and/or CONTENTS was not the header so you need data before it.
-While recovery the "Device 'XXXX' Block ... " appears.
-Findings are saved with names like "dumpNNN_YYYY"
-If you need data before CONTENTS, decrease YYYY by 1 or more now.
-By default only 1 block is saved.
-If you need data after CONTENTS, increase NUMBER_OF_BLOCKS.
-If you didn't change the RBS it should default to 4096 Use following command and adjust values accordingly: dd if=XXXX of=YOUR_OUTPUT_FILENAME bs=RBS skip=YYYY count=NUMBER_OF_BLOCKS iflag=direct Replace uppercase with your values.

 DEPENDENCIES (Ubuntu packages as reference)